 The current decent homes standard was introduced by the Government in 2000 and Doncaster approved the Doncaster decency standard in 2005.
-The Government standard is under review and a new standard is expected to be published during 2022, the main changes that are anticipated are the inclusion of new standards for building safety (including fire safety).
+The Government is working towards the publication of a revised Decent Homes Standard (the original standard was issued in 2000) and it is anticipated that the new standard will include revised standards for building safety and energy efficiency and will outline proposals of how the new standard will be funded...